Hypercubers/hypercubing.xyz/docs/leaderboard-rules.md

 These rules apply generally to speedsolving submissions unless the category has specific rules.

-- Macros are **not** allowed.
-    - Exception: macros consisting of a single move [STM][stm] are allowed, provided that they are created during the solve or demonstrated in the video before the solve starts.
-- Unless otherwise specified by the category, piece filters are allowed.
-    - Changing the color scheme mid-solve is considered equivalent to using piece filters.
 - Changing view settings mid-solve is allowed, even for no-filters categories.
 - All speedsolves require video evidence, such as an uninterrupted screen recording.
     - The video must include scrambling the puzzle.
 When using Hyperspeedcube, the statusbar must be visible with the text "Scrambled fully."